MakerLabCRI/FrugalMicroscope/StudentStories/FlipFlop Microscope/ReadMe.md

     Optical

 We have used an unexpensive and very effective lense, the balls inside pen ink cartridge.
-This lense came from the 5O cents microscope and so there wewas a module that contained it.
-To make it usefull we have drilled a little hole according to the diameter of the lense.and so it was slotting well.
+This lense came from the foldscope microscope and so there was a module that contained it.
+To make it usefull we have drilled a little hole according to the diameter of the lense, and so it was slotting well.

     Axe X Y